code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-G.md

 ```

 ### Recommendation
-Consider optimizing `merkleizeSha256` by using in-place computation and assembly.
+Consider optimizing `merkleizeSha256` by using in-place computation, assembly, and unchecked arithmetic.